 Our mission

-The Center for Africana Studies and Culture (CASC) is the programming and community-engaged research arm of the Africana Studies Program in the IU School of Liberal Arts in Indianapolis and therefore aligns with its mission, which is to provide an academically rigorous, socially engaging, and relevant learning environment for the study of Africa and the African Diaspora.
+Founded in 2020, the Center for Africana Studies and Culture (CASC) is the programming and community-engaged research arm of the Africana Studies Program in the IU School of Liberal Arts in Indianapolis and therefore aligns with the academic program mission to provide an academically rigorous, socially engaging, and relevant learning environment for the study of Africa and the African Diaspora.

 The center embodies this mission through three major thrusts: Supporting the teaching and work of the Africana Studies Program, Co-creating Community-Engaged Programming with members of the surrounding community, and developing faculty and undergraduate research.